cfpb/design-system/docs/pages/story-page.md

 layout: variation
 section: pages
 status: Proposed
-description: Story pages are used sparingly for narrative content with an emotional impact.
-Full-bleed imagery throughout the page, along with scaled-up H2s, work in tandem to create a highly visual page that helps tell a story.
-  Story pages should generally be reserved for high-profile initiatives.
+description: The story page uses full-bleed images and scaled-up headings to create highly visual pages that help to tell a narrative or story.
+The template should be used sparingly for content that needs a more visceral or emotional impact.
+Reserve the use of story pages for higher-profile initiatives.
 An example of a story page is the [racial equity page](https://www.consumerfinance.gov/about-us/racial-equity).
 variation_groups:
   - variation_group_name: Standard story page